Head, Health Safety Environment Protection, Ministry of Defence

 Policy Fellow Alumnus, Centre for Science and Policy

-Rob took up his current post as Head of Defence Science and Technology Change in the Ministry of Defence, working with the Chief Scientific Adviser, in 2015.
+Rob has been Head, Health Safety Environment Protection at the Ministry of Defence since December 2019.
+Previously, he was Head of Defence Science and Technology Change in the Ministry of Defence, working with the Chief Scientific Adviser.
 Prior to this he was Senior Adviser, New Commercial Models at the British Film Institute, Head of Efficiency Team at the Department of Culture, Media and Sport, and Chief Executive of Broadband Delivery UK (BDUK), which was created within the Department for Media, Culture and Sport as a delivery vehicle for the Government's policies on broadband.
-BDUK's goals include facilitating the delivery of universal broadband and stimulating private sector investment to deliver the best super-fast broadband network in Europe by 2015.

 During his Policy Fellowship, Rob explored a wide range of research areas which have a bearing on the work of BDUK, including technology (particularly photonics, electronics, radio), engineering, economics (customer willingness to pay, customer behaviour), security and resilience, business models (investment risks and returns), and comparison with other infrastructure areas.